OmerKarp/LuckToken/README.md

-LUCK is a full-stack web3 decentralized lottery with a twist.
+LUCK is a full-stack, decentralized web3 lottery with a twist.
 Using the Chainlink VRFCoordinator for randomness. (because the blockchain is deterministic)

 LUCK is made out of 3 parts: